dynamic/silverstripe-shopify/README.md

 * Product Listings
 * Products

+All other permissions are optional and are not required for Silverstripe Shopify.

 Copy the following keys to the correspoding variables in your config:

 * API key > `api_key`